 Field of View Explained: Getting the Right Angle

-Before setting up a security camera, you’ll want to familiarize yourself with a few key points to ensure that you are getting the best angle for the most complete footage.
-Depending on the landscape you want to monitor, the type of lens you choose, and the angle of view you set up will make all difference.
+Before setting up a security camera, you’ll want to familiarize yourself with a few key points to ensure that you get the best angle for the footage.
+Depending on the landscape you want to monitor, the type of lens you choose, and the viewing angle you set up will make all difference.

 What is the Field of View?

-Before you do anything with a security camera, it’s important to understand some basic information.
-First of all, what is “field of view”?
-There are many conflicting resources explaining this subject and it’s important to understand it before getting started.
+Before you do anything with a security camera, it is important to understand some basic information.
+First of all, what is "field of view"?
+Many conflicting resources explain this subject and, understanding it is important before getting started.

 Most of the confusion stems from trying to define the difference between the field of view and angle of view.
-Some people believe these two terms to be interchangeable, while others think there is a slight but important difference.
+Some people believe these two terms to be interchangeable, while others think there is a slight difference.

-For the purpose of this article, the field of view (FOV) of a security camera, also called the viewing angle, is what the camera can capture or see.
+For this article, the field of view (FOV) of a security camera, also called the viewing angle, is what the camera can capture or see.
 You measure the FOV in degrees.